uxchar/arrow-project/README.md

 Use media query to switch from a one-column mobile layout to a two column layout

-Newsletter form that takes in two fields of information and validates input
+Newsletter form that takes in two fields of information and validates email input